What Is a Silent Divorce?

 Conflicts Go Unresolved

 Every couple argues.
-Disagreements about money, parenting, extended family, and countless other issues are normal parts of married life.
 What distinguishes healthy marriages from troubled ones is not the absence of conflict but the ability to work through it.
 Couples in strong marriages fight, make up, and grow closer through the process of resolving their differences.

 In a silent divorce, conflicts simply stop.
-Not because the underlying issues have been resolved, but because one or both spouses no longer consider the relationship worth the effort of working through problems.
+Not because the underlying issues have been resolved, but because one or both spouses no longer consider the relationship worth the effort.
 They avoid difficult conversations, let grievances fester, and accept dysfunction as the new normal.
 This avoidance may look like peace from the outside, but it actually reflects a profound disengagement.
-The couple has stopped fighting because they have stopped caring.

 Physical and Emotional Distance Grows

 Physical affection typically declines in silent divorces.
 Couples stop holding hands, kissing goodbye, or reaching for each other in passing.
-Sexual intimacy may become rare or disappear entirely.
 Some couples begin sleeping in separate bedrooms, citing snoring or different schedules, but actually responding to the emotional chasm between them.

 Emotional distance accompanies physical separation.
 Spouses stop asking about each other’s days.
 They show little interest in each other’s work challenges, friendships, or personal struggles.
-Major news, whether good or bad, gets shared with friends or family members before being mentioned to the spouse, if it is mentioned at all.
-The person who should be closest becomes an afterthought.
+Major news, whether good or bad, gets shared with friends or family members before being mentioned to the spouse, if at all.

 Pervasive Indifference

 Perhaps the clearest sign of a silent divorce is indifference.
 Anger, resentment, and frustration at least indicate that someone still cares about the relationship.
-Indifference suggests the relationship no longer matters enough to provoke any emotional response at all.
+Indifference suggests the relationship no longer matters enough to provoke any emotional response.

 Indifferent spouses show little reaction to each other’s successes or struggles.
 A job promotion that should prompt celebration receives only a distracted acknowledgment.
 A health scare that should trigger concern barely registers.
-The emotional investment that once made a spouse’s experiences feel personally significant has been withdrawn.
 They have become strangers who happen to share a home.

 Avoiding Future Plans